particle-iot/docs/src/content/troubleshooting.md

 1. Restart, reconnect to cloud, publish spark/cc3000-patch-version (latest Tinker does this).

 In step one, when the CC3000 firmware is being upgraded the LED will blink orange.
-It looks very similar to the dfu-mode yellow blinking, if you look closely it is in fact orange! :)
+It looks very similar to the bootloader mode's blinking yellow; if you look closely, it is in fact orange! :)

-Sometimes over air firmware updates can fail, if your Core freezes while blinking magenta, just reset it and try again.
+Sometimes over air firmware updates can fail.
+If your Core freezes while blinking magenta, just reset it and try again.

 If you want to get a preview of what to expect, please checkout these **videos that illustrate what a deep update looks like on a Core**.